siwonlee/dexcom_web/README.md

 ## How to use

-Webserver with php interpreter installed is required.
-Put your id and password of Dexcom account on the php script(index.php)
+On the webserver with php interpreter installed, put your id and password of Dexcom account on the php script(index.php).